Topic categories:

 Yes, Philip even I could understand that.
 How long would it go without being recharged I wonder Dutchman?
 Thumbs up

-Wartime and the Blitz - SiteSafe Unexploded Ordnance (UXO) Desk Study
+Local History and Heritage - SiteSafe Unexploded Ordnance (UXO) Desk Study

 dutchman